ProjectiveGroupUK/tips/tips/include/starter_project/README.md

-Welcome to your new **TIPS** project!
+Welcome to your new **TiPS** project!

 `Introduction`:
 =============
-**TIPS** enables data engineers to write transformation logic for data pipelines broadly using first class database objects, mostly with Database Views as source and Tables are target for a step within the transformation pipeline.
+**TiPS** enables data engineers to write transformation logic for data pipelines broadly using first class database objects, mostly with Database Views as source and Tables are target for a step within the transformation pipeline.
 DMLs are all generated dynamically using metadata that's stored in the database.
 For any non-standard function not achievable through standard sql, is supported through python action which can invoke an external python routine and utilise dataframes to return back results to the pipeline.

 # `Directories`
 ## `db_objects`